doke05c/Tetris-BootlegJigsaw/README.md

 6/6/22:

+David: I added point bonuses for clearing 2/3/4 lines at a time.

 Afia: I added instance variables and methods to the Board class that allow the Tetris class to display 1.5 second messages whenever a player clears 2/3/4 lines at a time.

 6/7/22: